Incorporating in Wyoming could yield benefits for your company

 That’s because they’re not.
 None of those companies actually work from that address, but for a small registered agent fee, they can get all the tax benefits of doing so.
 And considering the benefits of incorporating in Wyoming, such a measure is well worthwhile.

-For businesses, Wyoming is known to have a regulatory touch that is light but fair.
-The high volume of companies that form there means that its legislative bodies have a wealth of experience in corporate disputes, and can be counted on to make sound decisions.
-In addition, the state's respect for the privacy of entrepreneurs has proven a very attractive policy for those looking to incorporate.
+For businesses, Wyoming has a regulatory touch that is light but fair.
+The high volume of companies that form there means that its legislative bodies have a wealth of experience in corporate disputes, and can make sound decisions.
+In addition, the state’s respect for the privacy of entrepreneurs has proven a very attractive policy for those looking to incorporate.
 Not only does it allow established companies to protect trade secrets, it can also lessen the hurdles to an enterprising new business-owner.